Diversey (NASDAQ:DSEY) PT Lowered to $12.00

-Diversey (NASDAQ:DSEY – Get Rating) had its target price trimmed by Mizuho from $19.00 to $12.00 in a research note released on Thursday morning, The Fly reports.
-The brokerage currently has a neutral rating on the stock.
+Diversey (NASDAQ:DSEY – Get Rating) had its target price dropped by investment analysts at UBS Group from $21.00 to $12.00 in a report released on Wednesday, The Fly reports.
+UBS Group’s price target indicates a potential upside of 60.64% from the company’s previous close.

-A number of other research firms have also recently weighed in on DSEY.
-The Goldman Sachs Group cut Diversey from a buy rating to a neutral rating and dropped their price target for the company from $20.00 to $12.00 in a research note on Monday, February 7th.
-Barclays lowered their price objective on Diversey from $16.00 to $13.00 in a research report on Friday, January 21st.
-Morgan Stanley lowered their price objective on Diversey from $22.00 to $19.00 and set an overweight rating on the stock in a research report on Tuesday, January 11th.
-UBS Group reduced their target price on Diversey from $22.00 to $21.00 and set a buy rating on the stock in a report on Tuesday, January 4th.
-Finally, Zacks Investment Research raised Diversey from a sell rating to a hold rating in a report on Monday, January 24th.
-Four investment analysts have rated the stock with a hold rating and ten have given a buy rating to the company.
-According to MarketBeat.com, the stock has an average rating of Buy and a consensus target price of $16.00.
+A number of other equities research analysts have also weighed in on DSEY.
+Royal Bank of Canada reduced their target price on shares of Diversey from $14.00 to $11.00 and set an “outperform” rating on the stock in a report on Friday, March 11th.
+Morgan Stanley reduced their target price on shares of Diversey from $19.00 to $15.00 and set an “overweight” rating on the stock in a report on Friday, March 11th.
+Mizuho dropped their price target on shares of Diversey from $19.00 to $12.00 and set a “neutral” rating on the stock in a research report on Thursday, March 10th.
+Credit Suisse Group dropped their price target on shares of Diversey from $21.00 to $16.00 and set an “outperform” rating on the stock in a research report on Thursday, March 10th.
+Finally, Citigroup dropped their price target on shares of Diversey from $17.00 to $13.00 in a research report on Wednesday.
+Four equities research analysts have rated the stock with a hold rating and ten have assigned a buy rating to the stock.
+According to MarketBeat.com, the stock presently has a consensus rating of “Buy” and an average price target of $15.14.

-A number of hedge funds have recently modified their holdings of the business.
-Citigroup Inc. boosted its position in shares of Diversey by 61.3% during the fourth quarter.
-Citigroup Inc. now owns 4,238 shares of the company’s stock valued at $56,000 after buying an additional 1,611 shares during the last quarter.
-Legal & General Group Plc boosted its position in Diversey by 50.8% in the fourth quarter.
-Legal & General Group Plc now owns 8,497 shares of the company’s stock worth $113,000 after purchasing an additional 2,862 shares during the last quarter.
-Victory Capital Management Inc. purchased a new position in Diversey in the fourth quarter worth $135,000.
-US Bancorp DE boosted its position in Diversey by 15.2% in the third quarter.
-US Bancorp DE now owns 10,438 shares of the company’s stock worth $167,000 after purchasing an additional 1,377 shares during the last quarter.
-Finally, Samson Rock Capital LLP bought a new stake in shares of Diversey in the third quarter valued at $172,000.
-Institutional investors and hedge funds own 99.19% of the company’s stock.
+Several institutional investors have recently added to or reduced their stakes in DSEY.
+Citigroup Inc. lifted its position in shares of Diversey by 61.3% during the 4th quarter.
+Citigroup Inc. now owns 4,238 shares of the company’s stock valued at $56,000 after acquiring an additional 1,611 shares during the period.
+Legal & General Group Plc raised its holdings in Diversey by 50.8% during the fourth quarter.
+Legal & General Group Plc now owns 8,497 shares of the company’s stock worth $113,000 after buying an additional 2,862 shares during the last quarter.
+Victory Capital Management Inc. acquired a new position in Diversey during the fourth quarter worth $135,000.
+Commerce Bank acquired a new position in Diversey during the fourth quarter worth $145,000.
+Finally, Neo Ivy Capital Management acquired a new position in Diversey during the fourth quarter worth $155,000.
+Institutional investors own 99.19% of the company’s stock.

 Diversey Holdings, Ltd., through its subsidiaries, provides infection prevention and cleaning solutions in Europe, North America, Latin America, the Asia Pacific, the Middle East, and Africa.
 It operates through two segments, Institutional, and Food and Beverage.
 The company manufactures, markets, and sells infection prevention and personal care products; floor and building care chemicals; kitchen and mechanical ware wash chemicals, and machines; dosing and dispensing equipment; and floor care machines to healthcare, education, food service, retail and grocery, hospitality, and building service contractor industries.